DELIGHTS OF HISTORIC DORDOGNE

 Day 8: Departure

-Holiday ends after breakfast.
-If you have time, visit the National Pre-historic Museum before departing
+Your walking holiday ends after breakfast.
+If you have time, visit the National Pre-historic Museum before departing.

 Accommodation & Meals